 Who missed last month’s thrilling quiz?
-I don’t see how anyone could have, thanks to Dr. B’s special reminder, but, here it is again anyway, the answer to follow:
+I don’t see how anyone could have, thanks to Dr. B’s special reminder, but, here it is again anyway with the answer to follow:

 OK!
 Well, as I mentioned in the editorial, the response to this quiz was absolutely overwhelming!
-Ninety-six votes!
+Ninety-six people voted!
+Wow!!!
 I am awash in quiz answers, this has never happened before!
 I want to thank everyone who voted and hope to see all of you back the next time too!
 So, now, what was the answer here?
-Most of your votes went for Colocynth, Mag-phos., Sepia and Viburnum–not to mention Chamomilla and Nux vomica!
+Most of your votes went for Colocynth, Mag-phos., Sepia and Viburnum — not to mention Chamomilla and Nux vomica!
 Viburnum, which is “cramp bark”, makes a lot of sense, doesn’t it?
 All really good choices!

-Better from pulling the knees up, chilliness, sharp pains… all go especially well for Mag-p. and Coloc.
+Better from pulling the knees up, chilliness, sharp pains… all go especially well for Mag-p. and Colocynth.
 So why didn’t these really good remedies work?

 Are all of you familiar with what we call the “concomitant” in homeopathy?
-Whenever we’re taking an acute case, the first words that should come to mind are:
+Whenever we’re taking an acute case, the first words that should come to mind are The Big 4:

 The more striking, strange, unusual, peculiar (characteristic) signs and symptoms in the case are especially, almost exclusively, the ones to which close attention should be given. (my emphasis)